pstew/biodataclub/meetings/2021-12_hackathon/Project_descriptions.md

 **Programming background:** Database design knowledge.
 Web-development experience helpful

-## A deep learning inference graphical user interface platform (Team Lead: Ching Nung Lin)
+## A deep learning inference graphical user interface platform (Team Leads: Ching Nung Lin, Dung-Tsa Chen, Natarajan Raghunand)

 Deep Learning for analysis of medical images is a hot research area.
 During model development, it is crucial to perform visual inspection of the performance of trained models.
 In this regard there is a paucity of easy-to-use visualization tools to verify the quality of models during and after training.
 We propose to build a GUI platform to permit researchers to input data and view models results without the need for de novo programming.